 Ideally work to a pond should be staggered over a number of years, so that only up to a third, is disturbed per year.
-This will minimise disturbance to pond life such as Great Crested Newts.
+This will minimise disturbance to pond life.

 It may be beneficial to consider signage or fencing to prevent dogs entering the ponds, particularly if access becomes easier due to tree/shrub clearance.
 Alternatively, brash created during management work could be used to block entrance points.